Analysis

 Intro

-Despite the statements of the Central Bank of Iraq, finance officials, and the PM regarding the possibility of stabilizing the value of the dinar, the Iraqi dinar is declining daily against the dollar.
-On 10-26-2022, the dollar trading price exceeded 10 thousand above the market price.
+Despite assurances from the Central Bank of Iraq, finance officials, and the Prime Minister about the potential stabilization of the dinar's value, the Iraqi dinar continues to decline daily against the US dollar.
+On October 26, 2022, the dollar's trading price exceeded 10 thousand above the market price.

-The Iraqi dinar, the Iranian Rial, and the Turkish and Syrian Lira are not the only ones declining against the dollar, but most of the US competitor's currencies have fallen this year.
-According to official data, in 2022, most other currencies, such as the Japanese yen, the Chinese Yuan, the British Pound, and the Euro, have lost value by -14% to -6% against the dollar.
+The Iraqi dinar, Iranian Rial, and Turkish and Syrian Lira are not the only currencies depreciating against the dollar; many of the US's competitor currencies have also experienced declines this year.
+According to official data, in 2022, numerous other currencies, including the Japanese yen, Chinese Yuan, British Pound, and Euro, have lost between 6% and 14% of their value against the dollar.

-Regarding the value of the IQD, the main question is whether the fate of the Iraqi dinar against the dollar will be the same as the Iranian Rial and the Turkish and Syrian Lira, or will the central bank be able to maintain the balance of the dinar against the dollar?
+Concerning the value of the IQD, the central question is whether the Iraqi dinar's fate against the dollar will mirror that of the Iranian Rial and the Turkish and Syrian Lira, or if the Central Bank will be able to maintain the dinar's stability against the dollar.

 IQD vs. Dollar